otaviojava/jmusic/README.md

-# jmusic
+# JMusic
-An Music API in Java to explain how DDD works using musical theory
+A Music API in Java to explain how DDD works using musical theory